Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Quality Metrics

 \subsection{Trajectory Velocity Instability (TCP-VI)}

 As discussed in Section~\ref{sec:A-VI}, large positional changes do not necessarily indicate erratic motion.
 In some cases, they can result from high-speed movements.
-As an alternative, we propose Trajectory Velocity Instability (TCP-VI), which evaluates the acceleration of the motion.
-To this end, we compute the second-order difference as follows:

-This captures variations in the end-effector’s velocity.
-Sudden spikes in $|\Delta^2 p_t|$ indicate irregular acceleration, which may reflect unstable behavior.
-Accordingly, we define this quality metric as follows:

-where lower $q_t$ values correspond to smoother acceleration and more consistent trajectory execution, whereas higher values indicate instability in the robot's speed modulation.
+To address this, we introduce Trajectory Velocity Instability (TCP-VI), which measures second-order differences and is closely related to acceleration-variation and jerk-based smoothness measures commonly used in robotics (e.g., minimum-jerk trajectory formulations).
+It can be defined as: